Draft Day: Plot

 When the draft begins that evening, Sonny agonizes over the choice before drafting Mack at number one.
 Roger Goodell's announcement of the selection shocks the rest of the league, and disrupts many of their plans for their own picks.
 Molina is irate and flies back to Cleveland, intent on firing Sonny.
-Head coach Vince Penn is also incensed and threatens to resign.
+Penn is also incensed and threatens to resign.

 Rumors spread about Callahan as other teams avoid selecting him.
 However, the Seahawks are still in contention to select Callahan with the seventh pick, and Sonny senses an opportunity.
 He convinces the rookie general manager of the Jacksonville Jaguars to trade him their pick at six in exchange for the Browns' second-round draft picks over the next three drafts.
 Sonny then calls Michaels; in return for passing on Callahan, Sonny demands his first-round picks back, along with punt returner David Putney.
 After fraught negotiations, the Seahawks seal the deal and choose Callahan with the sixth pick.
-With his now-restored seventh pick, Sonny appeases Penn and Molina by selecting skilled running back Ray Jennings of Florida State, himself the son of a former Browns player.
+With his now-restored seventh pick, Sonny appeases Penn and Molina by selecting Jennings, himself the son of former Browns player Earl Jennings.

 Molina and his team celebrate an outstanding draft for the Browns.
 After the draft party, Sonny reconciles with his mother over his excellent draft performance and her soon-to-be first grandchild.
 Four months later, Sonny and Ali watch as the Browns make their season debut, with Mack and Jennings in the lineup.